rundocs/jekyll-rtd-theme/README.md

 These notes are improvised and inevitable for some rare situations but helpless for almost others.

-It's fun if you find something value here.
+It's fun if you find something valid here.
 In other cases, it isn't my business.

 ```tip
 You cannot teach a man anything, you can only help him find it within himself. - Galileo Galilei (1564–1642)